Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling

-The spin polarization after shuttling is then evaluated (Fig.~\ref{fig:fig1}d, f).
-We prepare the spins in different eigenstates and shuttled back and forth between $\mathrm{Q_1}$ and $\mathrm{Q_2}$ repeatedly, with each cycle taking takes \SI{20}{\nano\second}.
-We measure them along four different projections on the Bloch sphere, made up of $x$, $y$, and the positive and negative directions of $z$ directions.
-We will still require the operation of single-qubit gates to prepare both the spin-up and spin-down eigenstates as well as measure along the different projections as indicated (Fig. \ref{fig:eigen}).
-More details of this will be in Appendix B. Although the eigenstate shuttling error is small, it accumulates as the number of shuttles $N_\mathrm{sh}$ increases~\cite{Nat.Commun.12.4114}.
-We adjust the tunnel coupling between these two QDs by the gate voltage $\VJ$ to approximately $\tc\sim$ \SI{8.6}{\giga\Hz} (Fig.~\ref{fig:fig3}c), which is much larger than the Zeeman splittings under the magnetic field of \SI{0.17}{\tesla}.
+The spin polarization after shuttling is then evaluated (Fig.~\ref{fig:fig1}e and f).
+We prepare the spins in different eigenstates and shuttled back and forth between $\mathrm{Q_1}$ and $\mathrm{Q_2}$ repeatedly, with each cycle taking \SI{20}{\nano\second}.
+We measure them along four different projections on the Bloch sphere, made up of $x$, $y$, and the positive and negative $z$ directions.
+We will still require the operation of single-qubit gates to prepare both the spin-up and spin-down eigenstates as well as measure along the different projections as indicated (see Fig. \ref{fig:eigen} in the Supplemental Material).
+More details of this are given in Appendix B. Although the eigenstate shuttling error is small, it accumulates as the number of shuttles $N_\mathrm{sh}$ increases~\cite{Nat.Commun.12.4114}.
+We adjust the tunnel coupling between these two QDs by the gate voltage $\VJ$ to approximately $\tc\sim$ \SI{8.6}{\giga\Hz} (Fig.~\ref{fig:fig3}c), which is much larger than the Zeeman splittings $\Ez$ under the magnetic field of \SI{0.17}{\tesla}.
 From the fits, the depolarizing rates $r^{\downarrow(\uparrow)}$ for both spin-up and spin-down states are close to \SI{0.1}{\percent} for a return shuttling between $\mathrm{Q_1}$ and $\mathrm{Q_2}$.
-These error rates are considerably lower than the dephasing errors observed in the subsequent experiments, which is consistent with expected error rates from charge shuttling.
+These error rates are considerably lower than the dephasing errors observed in the subsequent experiments, which is consistent with the expected error rates from charge shuttling.